tronprotocol/wallet-cli/README.md

 If you want to display all notes, including spent notes and unspent notes, please use command ListShieldedTRC20Note 1 The unspent note list is shown below:
 15 ztron1tjgkfk9hgrl0u6d07w3hq0s9jtgq9q64vek3e5l447dmnzhe27yy0ftpee45h07sa092wkrgrjl 1700000000 7291b2c58cafb4dede626388f12e846470441f9bb05581221fd742bdd8909a24 1 UnSpend
+The Scaling Factor is 1000
+That means 1 shielded token is equal to 1000 TRC20 token

 > ListShieldedTRC20Note 1
 All notes are shown below: